Chapter 10 : Everyone Wants Me (Dead)

 The word glides from his breath onto my tongue.
 He traces his thumb along a ridge of my stretched neck, and I have to bite my lip to stop a mortifying noise from escaping.

 He knows all too well how to strike.
 Perfected it at some point over the past week.
-It's not the deranged droves or the threat of losing power that I gained too easily in the first place.
+It's not the deranged droves that'll take me down nor the threat of losing power that I gained too easily in the first place.
 It's cracking into my self-control.